 Giants do not want you messing with their camps.
 If you do, they will do everything in their power to bash your brains in.
 They now move faster and have higher Stamina levels, so upsetting them will now put you at much greater risk.

 Hagravens are even deadlier.
 With a boost to their Magicka, they are able to cast and kite more often, yet they are also not afraid to engage in melee combat and savagely claw your eyes out.

 Horkers do like to eat, but while they might just seem like fatty sea cows, they will rely on group mentality and brute force in an attempt to run you down and push you out of their territory.

 Mudcrabs are the only creatures that have been made non-hostile.
 They will still retaliate if attacked, but will no longer see you as prey.
-They have been given a considerably higher armour rating in accordance to their hardened carapace, making them much more resistant to all weapon types, but they are now weaker to magic.
-However, the bigger variants have a much higher damage output and resistance, and will therefore be significantly harder to beat.
+They have however been given a considerably higher armour rating in accordance to their hardened carapace, making them much more resistant to all weapon types, but they are now also weaker to magic.
+The bigger variants have a much higher damage output and resistance, and will therefore be significantly harder to beat.
 You have been warned.

 Sabre Cats are more ferocious and more territorial.
 Unlike wolves and other creatures, they are more likely to attack you if they are alone.
 They are quicker and more agile than before with a greater Health and Stamina pool, and they will protect their territory at all costs.

 Seekers are the Daedric guardians of forbidden knowledge for Hermaeus Mora, and as such they are now more agile to hunt you down and protect their secret tomes.
 With a larger Magicka pool and extended Stamina, they will seek to destroy you with utter brutality.